 The corporate culture was a major draw for Hughes in choosing to work at the company.
 “For me, the culture and mission were by far the biggest draw, but the fact that League offers things like healthy snacks, adult colouring, meditation and running and fitness classes (my personal favourite), demonstrated a commitment to the mission that is deeply engrained in the culture and not just lip service.
 That was important to me.
 I also love that the perks make me a better person, and are more enriching than just beer and coffee,” she says.

 Klick Inc. is known as much for its corporate culture as it is its suite of digital marketing initiatives.
 Committed to what they call “the relentless pursuit of awesome,” the company regularly orders dinner for any Klickster who works late, offers an on-site health and wellness centre (which has free daily yoga and fitness classes) and hosts a ton of fun events for employees and their families on the regular.
 Employees are also rewarded for their work with “Klick it Forward” credits, which they can donate to their favourite charities.
 To bring the program full-circle, the company sponsors philanthropic trips, sending employees to build schools and hospitals in Rwanda, Kenya, Ecuador, Tanzania and India.
 Finally, we really need to discuss their holiday gifts.
-This year, all employees received pricey Casper mattresses, and past gifts have included iPad Pros and Apple Watches.
+This year, many employees received pricey Casper mattresses, and past gifts have included iPad Pros and Apple Watches.
 These are just a few of the perks.

 “It’s hard not to love Klick perks, like Klick Camp and our Star Wars private screenings, but it’s our people-centric culture that makes all the difference for me,” says Arsenia Aidemirska, Senior Manager, Corporate & Legal, Klick Inc. “Participating on Klickster sports teams and in our ‘Random Coffee’ meet-ups gives me the opportunity to form new friendships, reaffirm that I’m part of an awesome community that does great work, and makes me proud to come into work every day.”